Marine Conservation Volunteering

 The objective of the marine conservation volunteer project is to gather as much useful information as possible about ocean creatures and the underwater ecosystem.

-Learn research techniques from experienced marine biologists, get close to incredible marine creatures, snorkel stunning coral reefs in clear waters and live in a beautiful beachside lodge.
+With our marine conservation volunteer opportunities, you will learn research techniques from experienced marine biologists, get close to incredible marine creatures, snorkel stunning coral reefs in clear waters and live in a beautiful beachside lodge.

 Diving and snorkelling